ansible/ansibullbot/ISSUE_HELP.md

   These labels are determined by templated data in the description.
 Please fill out the templates as accurately as possible so that the appropriate labels are used.

-  "needs_triage" will be added if your issue is being labeled for the first time.
+  **needs_triage** will be added if your issue is being labeled for the first time.
 We (ansible staff and maintainers) use this label to find issues that need a human first touch.
 We'll remove it once we've given the issue a quick look for any labeling problems or missing data.

 2. Notify and assign the maintainer(s) of the relevant file(s) or module(s).